Nadeen218/ReCloth/README.md

 ---

-## 📱 Project Overview & Screens
+## 📱 Project Overview

 **ReCloth** is a comprehensive mobile application developed using **Flutter** and **Firebase**.
-The project is dedicated to promoting environmental sustainability and the circular economy by providing a streamlined platform for donating, refurbishing, and reselling quality second-hand clothing at affordable prices.
+The project promotes environmental sustainability and the circular economy through a platform for donating, refurbishing, and reselling quality second-hand clothing at affordable prices.

-### **1. Onboarding & Security**

-*   **Loading Screen**: The first point of interaction featuring the app logo and the tagline: "Because Every Piece Tells a Story".
-*   **Home screen**: The second screen that appears for guests, explaining what the app does for visitors.
-*   **Authentication Flow**: Secure **Login** and **Register** screens powered by Firebase Auth, allowing users to join the ReCloth community or access the Admin panel.

-### **2. Core Experience**

-*   **Home Screen**: A central dashboard providing quick navigation to main activities: Donate, Shop, Rewards, and tracking.
-*   **Profile Management**: A comprehensive section including **Edit Profile**, **Settings**, and **Help & Support** to ensure a personalized user experience.

-### **3. Donation Journey (Donor Flow)**

-*   **Donate Screen**: A structured form where users can submit donation requests for their used clothes.
-*   **Donation Submitted**: A confirmation screen providing immediate feedback after a successful donation request.
-*   **Track Donations**: A real-time interface for users to monitor the status and history of their contributions.

-### **4. Shopping Journey (Buyer Flow)**

-*   **Shop Screen**: A categorized marketplace to browse high-quality refurbished clothing.
-*   **Item Details**: In-depth view for each product, allowing users to see descriptions and quality before purchasing.
-*   **Cart & Checkout**: A seamless flow to manage selected items and finalize purchases with a secure "Cash on Delivery" system.
-*   **Order Placed**: A dedicated success screen confirming the order has been received and processed.

-### **5. Special Features & Administration**

-*   **Remake Studio**: A unique space dedicated to the creative side of clothing refurbishment and sustainability.
-*   **Rewards Screen**: A gamified area where users can view points and rewards earned through their sustainable actions.
-*   **Admin Dashboard**: A powerful management interface for tracking global statistics, managing inventory, and overseeing donation requests.
-*   **Company Management**: A dedicated interface within the Admin Dashboard to manage service providers, including Cleaning Companies, Tailor Shops (Remake), and Delivery Services, ensuring a professional workflow for refurbishing clothes.
+The app covers a full donor-to-buyer journey — secure authentication, a donation flow, a shopping/marketplace flow with cart and checkout, a rewards system, and a dedicated Admin Dashboard for managing inventory, donations, and service-provider companies (cleaning, tailoring/remake, delivery).

+*Detailed screen-by-screen flow is available in the app demo above and in the full documentation submitted with the graduation project.*

 ---